otoji95/LeetCode-Solutions/README.md

 # Introduction

 Welcome to my LeetCode Challenges repository!
 I've embarked on a journey to sharpen my problem-solving skills by diving into various coding problems.
-I commit to pushing myself by tackling at least one problem per day.
+I commit to pushing myself by tackling at least one problem per work day.
+On my weekends I will try my hand at completing a medium or hard challenge.
 This repository serves as a personal diary of my challenges, achievements, and learnings throughout this journey.

 ## Stats and Profile